 Stew, "I've been reading your articles and you have some great tips on how to lose weight.
-I am a 34 year old mother of two, am 5'8", and have been fighting an extra 30-40 lb for the past two years.
+I am a 34-year-old mother of two, am 5'8" and have been fighting an extra 30-40 lbs. for the past two years.
 It seems that everything I try ends up in failure.
 I am afraid I am locked in an infinite cycle of Phase 1.
-I can't seem to get out of this phase!
+I can't seem to get out of this phase.
 I need some tough words to motivate me, with no option of failure.
 I am sick of the "you can do it" mentality, said with a smile.
 Maybe if someone told me I can't do it, it would make me mad enough to prove them wrong.
 What do you say to people who need that kind of no-nonsense push?"

-There is very little difference between getting motivated to exercise and lose weight / get healthy and having the self-motivation to do the same.
-Even if it requires one outside voice to motivate you to do something, in the end it is really YOU who accomplishes the task at hand.
-So, I tell people when I receive a success story - that sure I wrote a workout that worked for you, but it was YOU who did the workouts daily, who took control of your eating habits, or other unhealthy habits - not ME.
-So in the end - you have to be self-motivated.
+There is very little difference between getting motivated to exercise and losing weight, and getting healthy and having the self-motivation to do the same.
+Even if it requires one outside voice to motivate you to do something, it is really you who accomplishes the task at hand in the end.
+So I tell people when I receive a success story - that sure, I wrote a workout that worked for you, but you did the workouts daily and took control of your eating or other unhealthy habits, not me.
+So you have to be self-motivated.

-BUT, sometimes people need a kick in the butt and need to stop feeling sorry for themselves and could use some "self-motivation".
+But sometimes people need a kick in the butt to stop feeling sorry for themselves and could use some "self-motivation."
 Not everyone needs this type of motivation, but I will say from personal experience, it does work.
 Here is a story that explains how it works:

-When I was 18 years old after spending two and a half years of my high school days trying to qualify for the Naval Academy, I got accepted.
+When I was 18 years old after spending 2½ years of my high school days trying to qualify for the Naval Academy, I got accepted.
 I was pretty pumped.
 Before I left, I actually had an adult teacher actually say to me, "Well, if we see you back here in six months, we'll know you didn't make it."
-Needless to say this shocked me, but when the days got long and difficult during the next four years, I always thought of that jack-@## and it did help me stay motivated.
+Needless to say, this shocked me, but when the days got long and difficult during the next four years, I always thought of that jack-@## and it helped me stay motivated.

-Here are some examples to try on yourself if you need a little kick in the butt:
+Here are some examples to try on yourself if you need that extra push:

-Even though these will not apply to everyone, we all may have 1-2 that we could do better on.
-I usually start out with - DON'T TELL ME....(ps - I learned this one from military spouse Erin O'Neill)
+Even though these will not apply to everyone, we all may have one or two that we could do better on.
+I usually start out with: Don't tell me ...
+(I learned this one from military spouse Erin O'Neill.)

-DON'T TELL ME you want to lose weight yet you eat extra large portions/ extra calorie snacks/desserts. (you could also use the phrase "stuffing your pie hole with ...")
+Don't tell me you want to lose weight, yet you eat extra large portions/high-calorie snacks/desserts.
+(You also could use the phrase "stuffing your pie hole with ...")

-DON'T TELL ME you want to serve your country in the military, law enforcement, or fire fighter, yet you cannot even take care of yourself.
+Don't tell me you want to serve your country in the military, law enforcement or be a firefighter, yet you cannot even take care of yourself.
 How are you supposed to have the ability to save your partner or a victim needing help?

-DON'T TELL ME you want to be in Special Forces one day, but you do not know what it means to push yourself physically / mentally and still fail - BUT get back up and succeed.
+Don't tell me you want to be in Special Forces one day, but you do not know what it means to push yourself physically or mentally and fail -- but still get back up and succeed.

-Sorry about the tough love, but the email I got MOTIVATED me to share.
+Sorry about the tough love, but the email I got motivated me to share.
 Thanks and good luck staying motivated.
-Feel free to email me anytime at firstname.lastname@example.org